 Choose your ideal upholstery.

-Canadian Commercial Furniture typically only recommends Crypton or vinyl upholstery for commercial, hospitality, healthcare and senior living establishments.
-Standard fabrics generally do not have the same longevity and flame or stain resistant qualities that a commercial Crypton or vinyl would offer.
+Canadian Commercial Furniture typically recommends performance vinyl, commercial grade polyester or Crypton upholstery for commercial, hospitality, healthcare and senior living establishments.
+Standard fabrics generally do not have the same longevity and flame or stain resistant qualities that a commercial vinyl, polyester or Crypton would offer.
 We work with Ennis Fabrics to provide a large range of upholstery options, but we can accommodate patterns, materials and colours from any major upholstery mill in North America.

 What is Crypton?

 Crypton is a name for a patented technology for the treatment of fabric to prevent it from becoming stained and to resist and inhibit the growth of bacteria.
 It is commonly used in the upholstery industry, and is popularly used in long term care, senior living and hospitality industries.
 Fabrics which are subjected to this technology are able to resist penetration by water, such that any water-based liquids which are applied to the fabric do not soak into it and do not penetrate any material underneath (such as a cushion).
 Crypton contains no volatile organic compounds nor formaldehyde.
 Crypton allows the possibility for a variety of patterns and colours, without the worry of using an inferior polyester fabric.